Skip to content

 Before you file anything, collect these:

 W-2 (from your employer).
-Shows your total wages, federal tax withheld, state tax withheld, Social Security and Medicare taxes paid, and any pre-tax 401(k) contributions.
+Shows your total wages, federal and state tax withheld, Social Security and Medicare taxes paid, and any pre-tax 401(k) contributions.
 Your employer must send this by January 31.
 Most companies also make it available digitally through payroll systems like ADP, Gusto, or Workday.

 1099 forms (if applicable):